ppy/osu-wiki/wiki/Tournaments/Common_seeding_methods/en.md

 <!-- NOTE FOR WIKI EDITORS: Please do not add or remove seeding methods without prior approval of the Tournament Committee -->

-Each subsection below explains, both in words and in a mathematical formula, a different seeding method commonly found in osu! tournaments.
-In all formulas, `m` refers to the number of maps in the Qualifiers mappool.
+Each subsection below explains a different seeding method commonly found in osu! tournaments, both in words and with a mathematical formula.
+In all formulas, `m` refers to the number of maps in the Qualifier mappool.

 ### Average score